kittykatattack/learningPixi/README.md

 You can also use Git to install use Pixi.
 (What is **git**?
 If you don't know [you can find out here](https://github.com/kittykatattack/learningGit).)
-This has some advantages: you can just run `git pull` from the command line to updated Pixi to the latest version.
+This has some advantages: you can just run `git pull origin master` from the command line to updated Pixi to the latest version.
 And, if you think you've found a bug in Pixi, you can fix it and submit a pull request to have the bug fix added to the main repository.

-To clone the Pixi repository with Git,  `cd` into your root directory and type:
+To clone the Pixi repository with Git,  `cd` into your root project directory and type:
 ```
 git clone git@github.com:GoodBoyDigital/pixi.js.git
 ```